Implement the ECHO model in your sector

 Complete the Partnership Agreement Request Form for your organisation, and list Children's Health Queensland as your Superhub.

-After signing the partnership documents, the next step is for your ECHO implementation team (minimum of 3) to attend Partner Launch Training.
+After signing the partnership documents, the next step is for your ECHO implementation team (minimum of 3) to attend Partner Launch Training (formally known as Immersion Training).
 We recommend this includes your Program Lead, a content expert who could fill the role of Facilitator, and a Network Coordinator.

 Prepare for training